 Many photo editors also take pictures themselves.
 Photo editors generally work in print, broadcast or multimedia journalism.
 Freelance photo editors may find opportunities taking and selecting still photographs for use in news documentary videos, and multimedia photo editors often perform similar work for various websites.

-According to the U.S. Bureau of Labor Statistics (BLS), the photography job market was projected to grow at a slower than average rate of 3% from 2014 to 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), the photography job market was projected to grow at a slower than average rate of 6% decline from 2018 to 2028.
 The BLS also reported that the increasing popularity of digitized newspapers and digital news sites would diminish the demand for photojournalists at print publication, while creating more opportunities for freelance photojournalists specializing in digital photography.
 The BLS further predicted that photojournalism would remain a very competitive industry, with fewer wage or salary positions available than applicants interested in filling them (www.bls.gov).

 Because many photo editors work for print journalism publications, their future employment outlook is likely to have ups and downs comparable to the employment prospects in the photojournalism job market described above.
 Similarly, the growing popularity of web-based news publications may create more online photo editing opportunities, particularly for freelance editors with the ability to take on individual photo editing projects for multiple websites.